Final Girl - All 20+ Feature Film Boxes Compared!

 → A Demon in the Shadows (Berith the Fallen Angel / L'armes Abbey) S4·F3

-Buddyland is the S4 beginner box (the simplest mechanics, a verified Buddy system).
+Buddyland is the S4 starter box (the simplest mechanics, a verified Buddy system).
 Then Grimlash with its Harvest Madness risk escalation.
-Then Berith on L'armes Abbey – one of the best locations in the entire game, with a two-stage win condition (defeat the killer + revive Ursula).
+Then Berith on L'armes Abbey – one of the best boards in the game, with a two-stage win condition (defeat the killer + revive Ursula).

 + The Raptor Games (The Raptors / Isla Lagarto) S4·F5

 Green Terror with the game's only hidden-movement killer (verified against the rulebook PDF) – a completely different feel.
-Raptor Games with a growing pack and an unbeatable T-Rex; there's no official rulebook for the killer and location here yet.
+Raptor Games with a growing pack and an unstoppable T-Rex; no official rulebook for the killer or location exists yet.

-Complete collection S1–S4·F1–F4 Ultimate Box S1 + S2 + S3 + Series 4 boxes F1–F4 Every location, killer, and Final Girl from S1–S3 plus the four verified S4 boxes + vignettes + bonus features.
-The highest replay value thanks to the huge number of possible killer/location combinations.
-The Raptor Games (S4·F5) can be added once the official rulebook is available.
+Full collection S1–S4·F1–F4 Ultimate Box S1 + S2 + S3 + Series 4 boxes F1–F4 Every board, killer, and Final Girl from S1–S3, plus the four verified S4 boxes, plus vignettes and Bonus Features.
+The highest replay value thanks to the sheer number of possible killer/location pairings.
+The Raptor Games (S4·F5) can be added once the official rulebook is out.

-Final Girl isn't a game you buy once and then know inside out.
-The real appeal lies in combining things: freely assembling killer, location, and Final Girl, and experiencing a different game every time.
-Once you've internalized the core rules with Hans the Butcher at Camp Happy Trails, you quickly notice how much more the system has to offer.
+Final Girl isn't a game you buy once and then fully know.
+The real appeal is the mixing: freely combine killer, location, and Final Girl for a different game every time.
+Once you've learned the core rules with Hans the Butcher at Camp Happy Trails, you'll quickly see how much more the system has to offer.

-You can find complete quick-reference rules and glossaries for individual boxes in the overview of all quick-reference guides (in German).
+You can find the full playthrough guides and glossaries for individual boxes in the overview of all quick-start guides.

 Here's the link to the original rulebook.